Nonequilibrium magnons from hot electrons in antiferromagnetic systems

-In the absence of a magnetic field, both magnon modes degenerate, and the number of magnons monotonously increases with temperature.
+In the absence of a magnetic field, both magnon modes are degenerate, and the number of magnons increases monotonously with temperature.
 In the presence of a magnetic field, the degeneracy of magnon modes is lifted.
 As a result, the number of left-handed $\alpha$-magnons becomes larger than the number of right-handed $\beta$-magnons, as shown in Fig. \ref{fig:Nq}.
 Since circularly polarized magnon modes carry spin angular momentum, the electron-magnon scattering generates a net nonequilibrium spin polarization in the system.
+To compare magnon number distribution of nonthermally activated magnons and thermal magnons at hot electron temperature, we plot Bose-Einstein distribution $n^\gamma_{\bm{q}}=\big(e^{\omega^{\gamma}_{\bm{q}}/{k_{\text{B}}T}}-1\big)^{-1}$ in Fig. \ref{fig:Nq}.
+The number of thermal magnons at hot electron temperature is an order of magnitude larger than the nonthermally activated magnons.
+The effective temperature of nonequilibrium magnons is in the order of $I_{\rm sd}/2$.
+The wavenumber dependency of equilibrium and nonequilibrium magnons is different at large wavenumbers.
+We do not expect a population of a significant amount of thermal magnons in the subpicosecond timescale.

 It is instructive to consider a ``classic'' limit for nonequilibrium magnon distribution $N^{\gamma}_{\bb{q}}$ by formally replacing the Lorentzian spectral function of Eq.~(\ref{spectral function}) with the Dirac delta function, $\mathcal{A}^{m,Q}_{\bb{k}\sigma}(\ep)= \delta(\ep_{m\bb{k}}-\ep)$.
 Such a quasiparticle approximation corresponds to the time-dependent Fermi golden rule.
 The corresponding magnon densities, $N^{\gamma,Q}_{\bb{q}}$, are plotted in the bottom panel of Fig. \ref{fig:Nq}.
-Thus, one can see that the quasiparticle approximation generally underestimates magnon densities.
+One can see that the quasiparticle approximation generally underestimates magnon densities.

 Interband magnon transition probabilities between two AFM magnon modes are shown in Fig.~\ref{fig:Pq}.
 In the absence of a magnetic field, both interband probabilities are equal and decrease with temperature.
 In the presence of the field, the scattering probabilities $P^{\alpha \beta}_{\bb{q}}$ and $P^{\beta \alpha}_{\bb{q}}$ become different and may, in principle, acquire a nonmonotonous temperature dependence.